vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 ## Project structure and codebase

-The codebase structure will include a local git repo:
+The codebase structure will include a local Git repo:

 1. Create the following directory in your user profile, also known as the `HOME` directory: